HISPlayer/MetaSpatial-SDK/quickstart-guide.md

 ```

 ### Create a Stream Without MediaPanel
-The SDK will create a stream without automatically creating MediaPanel entity, you need to create the MediaPanel entity on your application side.
+The SDK will create a stream without automatically creating MediaPanel, you need to create the MediaPanel on your application side.
 You need to use the `HISStreamProperties` class, which requires a `Surface`, a stream URL, and a `HISPlayerProperties` instance.

 The `HISPlayerProperties` class defines playback options such as autoplay and the playback strategy, specified by the `HISPlaybackStrategy` enum.